Bendigo: Cricket

+Football

-Cricket and Australian rules football are the most popular sports in Bendigo.
-The Queen Elizabeth Oval (referred to locally as the QEO) hosts both sports.
-The Bendigo and District Cricket Association is the controlling body for 10 senior cricket clubs within the Bendigo area.
-The Emu Valley Cricket Association organises matches for 13 clubs around the Bendigo district, from Marong in the north to Heathcote in the south.
-In terms of Australian rules, Bendigo Gold were a semi-professional team which competed in the Victorian Football League until 2014.
+In terms of Australian rules football, Bendigo Gold were a semi-professional team which competed in the Victorian Football League until 2014.
 The Bendigo region is also home to the historic Bendigo Football League, a strong Australian rules competition featuring 10 teams from throughout the region.
 One of the league's founding member clubs, the Bendigo-based Sandhurst Football Club, was founded in 1861, making it one of the world's oldest football clubs.

+Other sport

 The Bendigo Cup is a prominent horse-racing event.

 The Bendigo Stadium hosted basketball games during the 2006 Commonwealth Games.
 Bendigo's men's team is called the Bendigo Braves and the women's team is called Bendigo Spirit.
 In both 2013 and 2014, the women's team won the Women's National Basketball League championship.
 The city co-hosted the 2003 FIBA Oceania Championship.

-Bendigo was the host to the second Commonwealth Youth Games, held from 30 November to 3 December 2004 and will also be one of the hosts for the 2026 Commonwealth Games to be held in regional Victoria.
+Bendigo was the host to the second Commonwealth Youth Games, held from 30 November to 3 December 2004.

+Bendigo International Raceway, which existed on the showgrounds, opened as the Golden City International Raceway in 1971 and held racing for classes including saloons and stock cars.
+The venue also hosted motorcycle speedway and hosted the Victorian Individual Speedway Championship in 1995.

 Economy

 Bendigo is a large and growing service economy.
-The major industries are health, finance (headquarters of the Bendigo and Adelaide Bank – Australia's fifth largest bank), tourism, commerce, education, food processing, and primary industries, with some significant engineering industries (see below under "Manufacturing").
+The major industries are health, finance (headquarters of the Bendigo and Adelaide Bank – Australia's fifth largest bank), tourism, commerce, education, food processing and primary industries, with some significant engineering industries (see below under "Manufacturing").

 Bendigo's growth has stimulated growth in small surrounding rural towns (such as Elmore, Heathcote, Rochester, Inglewood, Dunolly and Bridgewater).